unilad homepage

 Advert

-Authorities have confirmed the four missing scuba divers who died in the Maldives last week were found in a 'shark cave'.
+Authorities have shared further details about the location of four scuba divers who were found dead in the Maldives last week after diving in a 'shark cave'.

 Italy's foreign ministry confirmed on Monday (May 18) that the Italian tourists had been located inside Thinwana Kandu cave by a squad from the group Divers Alert Network Europe.

-Monica Montefalcone and her 20-year-old daughter, Giorgia Sommacal, as well as Muriel Oddenino and Federico Gualtieri were found four days after they vanished in the waters of Vaavu Atoll on Thursday (May 14)
+Monica Montefalcone, 52, and her 20-year-old daughter, Giorgia Sommacal, as well as Muriel Oddenino, 31, and Federico Gualtieri, 31, were found four days after they vanished in the waters of Vaavu Atoll on Thursday (May 14).

-The body of Gianluca Benedetti, the diving instructor, was found on Friday (May 15), while Sergeant Major Mohammed Mahudhee also died while searching for the bodies of the tourists.
+The body of Gianluca Benedetti, the diving instructor, was found on Friday (May 15), while Sergeant Major Mohamed Mahudhee also died while searching for the bodies of the tourists.

 Advert

-The Italian foreign ministry confirmed their causes of death have yet to be determined, however the Maldives government has confirmed that they were found in a network of caves, which has been likened to a maze.
+The Italian foreign ministry confirmed their causes of death have yet to be determined, however the Maldives government has said that the bodies were found in a network of caves, which has been given the nickname 'Shark Cave'.

-Mohamed Hussain Shareef, the chief spokesperson for Maldives government, said the bodies were found in the deepest part of the sea cave.
+Mohamed Hussain Shareef, the chief spokesperson for the Maldives government, said the bodies were found deep inside the cave.

 Staff Sgt Mohamed Mahdhee died in the rescue effort (Maldives Government)